jctemp/master-thesis/chapters/background.typ

 f^* = op("argmin", limits: #true)_bold(theta) EE_{bold(x) ~ p_"data"} cal(F)(f_bold(theta), bold(x))
 $<optimisation>

-The quality of the found solutions highly depends on how well the objective function models the task.
+The quality of the solutions found highly depends on how well the objective function models the real-world task.
 A poor objective function leads to poor results.
 Likewise, gradient changes that are too influential can cause the same problem.